heestand-xyz/PixelKit/README.md

 import PixelKit
 ```

-To access `PXColor` and `Resolution` import the dependencies of PixelKit:
+To access `PixelColor` and `Resolution` import the dependencies of PixelKit:

 ~~~~swift
 import RenderKit